terrytaylorbiz/selfstarter/readme.md

 6. I created __readme_first.docx to summarize the documentation I created.

-This portal was deployed by the client and worked very well.
-The portal was up and running before they even planned to start working on it.
+This portal was up and running before the team planned to start working on it.